Asbuga/Ukrainian-NPPs/README.md

 - Processing open government data: collection, cleaning, transformation
 - Working with tabular sources (CSV, XLSX) using Pandas
-- Developing a basic architecture for a REST API (FastAPI, in development)
 - Building graphs/visualizations using Plotly
 - Organizing the project structure for scaling